THE ROYAL CONSTITUTION OF VOLLETNIA

 The Imperial Chancellor shall have the power and duty of logistical administration of consulate and embassy offices abroad, as well as the managing of difficulties encountered by Volletnian citizens abroad.

 Section 4.
-The Imperial Chancellor shall communicate to the Parliament.
+The Imperial Chancellor shall communicate to the King and Polinsraadt.

-He shall recommend to their consideration such measures as he shall judge necessary and expedient; he shall take care that the laws be faithfully executed.
+He shall from time to time give the King and the Polinsraadt information of the State of the Kingdom and recommend to their consideration such measures as he shall judge necessary and expedient; he shall take care that the laws be faithfully executed.

 Section 5.
 All civil offices Forfeited for Certain crimes.